gyrovorbis/dc-emu-detect/README.md

 }

-/* Returns true if the program is running on an emulator, returns false if it's running on real HW. */ bool detect_emulator(void) {
+/* Returns true if the program is running on an emulator, returns false if it's running on real HW.
+*/
+bool detect_emulator(void) {
     // Initialize our flag for whether the WDT has fired to false. atomic_bool fired = false;

-    /* Enable the WDT in interval timer mode, with an initial counter valuoe of 0, counting up to 1 millisecond before calling our callback routine with a maximum IRQ priority value of 15, passing our flag to toggle to denote that it was called. */ wdt_enable_timer(0, 1, 15, wdt_timeout, &fired);
+    /* Enable the WDT in interval timer mode, with an initial counter valuoe of 0, counting up to 1 millisecond before calling our callback routine with a maximum IRQ priority value of 15, passing our flag to the callback routine to toggle it.
+    */
+    wdt_enable_timer(0, 1, 15, wdt_timeout, &fired);

     // Wait for 2 ms before checking whether the WDT IRQ has fired (plenty of fuckin' time!)